+Palen Solar Electric Generating System Draft SEIS 4.16-5 July 2013

-301 4.
-Environmental Consequences 4.16 Impacts on Transportation and Public Access - Off Highway Vehicle Resources TABLE 4.16-2 2016 PEAK HOUR VOLUMES AND LOS ON STUDY ROADWAYS DURING PROJECT OPERATION Construction Year (2016) Operation Year (2016) Roadway Segment Volume without Projecta LOS Volume With Project LOS I-10: West of the project site 3,184 A 3,234 A I-10: East of the project site 3,184 A 3,234 A Corn Springs Road Negligible A 125b A NOTES: a Year 2011 traffic volumes were expanded to Year 2016 using the same growth rate of expansion (3.74%/year) as applied in the PSPP Final EIS. b Employee trips include 50 percent of total daily one-way trips (100) x 1.25, to account for miscellaneous midday trips.
+TABLE 4.16-2 2016 PEAK HOUR VOLUMES AND LOS ON STUDY ROADWAYS DURING PROJECT OPERATION Construction Year (2016) Operation Year (2016) Roadway Segment Volume without Project LOS Volume With Project LOS I-10: West of the project site 3,184 A 3,234 A I-10: East of the project site 3,184 A 3,234 A Corn Springs Road Negligible A 125 Employee trips include 50 percent of total daily one-way trips (100) x 1.25, to account for miscellaneous midday trips.
 This is the assumed maximum one-way trips during the peak hour.
 SOURCE: Palen Solar III, LLC, 2012; ESA, 2013.
 4.16.3 Cumulative Impacts PSEGS Public Access Open routes are inventoried in the CDCA and NECO Plans.
-Any renewable energy project or other action identified in Table 4.1-1 that precludes or prevents access (temporarily or permanently) to an open route could cause or contribute to adverse effects on OHV use, including rerouting, use restrictions, and closures.
-Additional details will be provided regarding whether any of the other projects in the cumulative scenario will affect the open routes that could be affected by construction or operation of the PSEGS when that information is available.
+Any renewable energy project or other action identified in Table 4.1-1 that precludes or prevents access (temporarily or permanently) to an open route could cause or contribute to adverse effects on off-highway vehicle (OHV) use, including rerouting, use restrictions, and closures.
+Additional details will be provided regarding whether any of the other projects in the cumulative scenario will affect the open routes that could be affected by construction or operation of the Palen Solar Electric Generating System (PSEGS) when that information is available.
 Any PSEGS-related adverse cumulative effects would cease upon decommissioning, when the affected routes would be restored for OHV use.

-Transportation The potential for cumulative transportation impacts exists where there are multiple projects proposed in an area that have overlapping construction schedule and/or project operations that could affect similar resources.
+Transportation The potential for cumulative transportation impacts exists where there are multiple projects proposed in an area that have overlapping construction schedules and/or project operations that could affect similar resources.
 Projects with overlapping construction schedules and/or operations could result in a substantial contribution to increased traffic levels throughout the surrounding roadway network.
 For purposes of the analysis, the geographic scope for cumulative transportation impacts includes projects that have been constructed; or are currently under construction, planned, or approved within a two-hour drive of the PSEGS; and in particular, at the same affected roadway segments as the PSEGS (e.g., within the I-10 corridor).
-As shown in Table 4.1-6, currently more than a dozen existing cumulatively considerable projects along the I-10 corridor.
+As shown in Table 4.1-6, there are currently more than a dozen existing cumulatively considerable projects along the I-10 corridor.
 In addition, shown in Table 4.1-7, there are approximately 18 solar projects proposed or under construction along the I-10 corridor, predominantly between Desert Center and Blythe.
 Based on Palen Solar Electric Generating System Draft SEIS 4.16-6 July 2013